hangyu98/IMSP/README.md

                    'Severe acute respiratory syndrome-related coronavirus', 'Human coronavirus 229E', 'Human coronavirus NL63']
     ```
+- ### Output:
+  - The link prediction results are available at: /data/prediction
+  - The performance evaluation results are available at: /data/evaluation

+- ### Customizable filter:
+  - We understand that in different scenarios, the prediction results might need customized filters other in addition to those we have defined in the paper.
+We have provided such sample code available at /customize/customized_filter.py

 ## Citing
 If you find CrossNELP is useful for your research, please consider citing the following papers: